Other Provisions: Schedules 2 & 3 and Section 19

 recorded as a common or a green.
 Separate provision is made, in paragraphs 6 and

-rights may qualify as waste land of a manor (the view supported by DEFRA), then the
+as waste land of a manor (the view supported by DEFRA), then the existence of such

-existence of such rights cannot, in itself, provide a basis for deregistration.
-If,
+rights cannot, in itself, provide a basis for deregistration.
+If, for example, it

-for example, it were claimed that the rights recorded in the register were not common
+were claimed that the rights recorded in the register were not common rights but

-rights but leased or tenants’ rights that had been wrongly registered as common rights,
+leased or tenants’ rights that had been wrongly registered as common rights, and

-and this proved to be the case, it would still need to be shown that the land was
+this proved to be the case, it would still need to be shown that the land was not

 interest in re-